MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 ##### Q6.
 In the Workplace Analytics _Data sources_ section, on the "Office 365 data" page, you can see the number of "Measured employees."
 Is this the number of licensed users or the number of both licensed and un-licensed?

 A6.
 Licensed.
-Specifically, this number refers to licensed employees who are also present in the collaboration (Office 365) data.
+Specifically, this number refers to licensed employees who are also present in the collaboration (Microsoft 365 or Office 365) data.
 For more information, see [Origin of data counts](office-365-data.md#origin-of-data-counts).

 ##### Q7.
 What happens with users who were not assigned a Workplace Analytics license?
 Are they ignored?